DuroCodes/advent-of-code/readme.md

 solutions in kotlin, pretty cool language if you ask me 😎

 all solutions done with two stars 🔥 (except day 25, that doesn't have a 2nd part)

+## 2024

+solutions in rust, it's memory safe and blazingly fast, btw 🦀

+ran with [`audit`](https://github.com/DuroCodes/audit) to refactor the code after initial solution